kjellwr4/LoRa-CRIFFLE/README.md

 ```
 9. Save the sketch by going to _File_ -> _Save_.
 10. Compile the sketch to check for errors or missing dependencies.
-11. Setup an account on [_The Things Network_](https://www.thethingsnetwork.org/) and then do the following:
+11. Setup an account on [_The Things Network_](https://www.thethingsnetwork.org/).
+12. Create an application by doing the following:
     * Log into account.
     * Go to the _Console_.
     * Create an application by clicking on the _Applications_ button.